smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/Handbook/Part 1 Create Normalization Base Table.md

 # Part 1: Create Normalization Tables

-This script creates gives the user the option of several test datasets to experiment with.
+This script gives the user the option of several test datasets to experiment with.
 These datasets are based upon the Wiki articles on normalization forms, where I include additional records to force the data to understand primary keys.

 To execute the script, set the variable `@vRun` date or create your own sample dataset with the table name `NormalizationTest`.